 “All I do is think about her, I can’t get her off my mind!” says John, while talking to a friend about his new crush.
 Dismissing it as love, he never really looked into how “always thinking about her” could actually harm him or his career in any way.

-Let’s take a look at the differences, so you don’t end up misconstruing the worst form of obsession there is, in place of the best emotion that humans can feel in their life.
+Sounds familiar?
+Let’s take a look at the differences, so you don’t end up misconstruing the worst form of obsession there is as the best emotion that humans can feel in their life.

 1. The red flags all look white

-“The reason why they don’t spot the relationship red flags is that there’s an innate need to fulfill the void within.
-The person is focused on obsessing over this individual who will fulfill that void.
+“The reason why they don’t spot the relationship red flags is that there’s an innate need to fill the void within.
+The person is focused on obsessing over this individual who they think can fill that void.
 If they acknowledge the red flags and let go of this person, the void remains.
 Which is something an obsessed person just cannot deal with,” says Devaleena.

 2. You lose a sense of self

 “The greatest harm a person can do in such a situation is to ignore their own thoughts, feelings, and needs.
 Eventually, they start feeling a loss of identity.
-Since they’re forever working on molding themselves according to what the other person likes.
-Who they are is lost to them,” she adds.
+Since they’re forever working on molding themselves according to the other person’s likes and dislikes, who they are is lost to them,” says Devaleena.

-The next time you say, “Can you please pick something for me?” while at a restaurant with your partner, ask yourself whether it’s because you don’t know what you’ll like.
-Has your individuality been sustained in this obsessive mania you call love?
+The next time you say, “Can you please pick something for me?”, while at a restaurant with your partner, ask yourself whether it’s because you don’t know what you’ll like.
+Has your individuality been compromised in this obsessive mania you call love?

 3. While living with limerence, you neglect yourself

 When you’re letting your paramour make all your decisions for you and telling yourself you only enjoy things they enjoy, all you’re doing is neglecting yourself and your needs.
 “It’s like they’re trying to strike a bargain.
-If they overlook their own needs and emotions and cater to the other, they do so with the purpose of return in mind,” says Devaleena.
+If they overlook their own needs and emotions and cater to the other, they do so with the intent of getting something in return.

 4. You need this person to feel complete